Sun4791/whurple/README.md

-APK for Whurple, Alpha version
+APK for Whurple, Alpha version.
-Download the APK in releases
+Download the APK in releases.